Wednesday, July 28, 2010

 The artist’s grand-daughter, Kate Schneider, visited Coate in September 1997.
 She donated her grandmother’s account of her first visit.
 Sheila Povey, local historian and member of the Richard Jefferies Society, showed the American visitor around the Richard Jefferies Museum and has documented the memoir by adding photographs taken by Mrs Tryon and of her paintings.
 The book entitled Adventures in the Vale of the White Horse: ‘Jefferies Land’ has been published in a limited edition of 100 soft-back copies.
 There are over 100 photographs including 27 reproductions in colour of Mrs Tryon’s paintings – from grand houses such as Burderop House and Upper Upham House to thatched cottages and churches, from bluebell woods at Hodson to the downs.

-Andrew Rossabi, a former President of the Richard Jefferies Society said:
+Andrew Rossabi, President of the Richard Jefferies Society said:

 "The book is a charming memoir – the writing is fluent, relaxed and often amusing.
 She knows her Jefferies thoroughly and her quotes and allusions are always apposite.
 As an American she takes a wry, oblique but deeply affectionate look at English rural society just before the outbreak of the First World War and dispenses much valuable information about the people and places she meets."